TodePond/TodePondDotCom/wikiblogarden/health/vomit/diaries/sea-level/readme.md

 (Oh no, another blood test!?)

 "And, um—", I muttered.
-"What kinds of tests?"
+"What kinds of tests do I need to do?"

 "Let me see."
 She turned to her computer and started filling in forms.
 "First go to the blah blah department for a scan, then the blah blah blah department for some more scans, and then go to the blah department for some blood tests."